seanhodges-tw/api-docs/source/includes/_banks.md

 ## Going live checklist
 ### 1. Make your integration bulletproof
   * Implement basic retry mechanism to handle potential failures or network interruptions
   * Implement duplicate prevention mechanism to avoid duplicate payments.
-Verify that UUID is uniquely generated for each individual payment and its value is kept same in case of retrying.
+Verify that a unique identifier is generated for each individual payment and its value is kept same in case of retrying.
   * Implement basic logging to help out in debugging and problem solving, if needed.
   * Check that you can handle all possible transfer states during polling of transfer info.
   * Handle the potential issues described in [edge case handling](#bank-integrations-guide-legacy-edge-case-handling).